Phalcode/message-container/README..md

-# motd
+# Message-Container

 ## Usage

-Simply set the `MOTD` Docker environment variable, and it will return it on Port 80.
+Simply set the `MESSAGE` Docker environment variable, and it will return it on Port `PORT`.